These green beans with bacon are wonderfully rich and decadent. The crispy bacon pieces add tons of flavor!

 Here's an overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

-Add 2 tablespoons of water to the bottom of the pan.
-Increase the heat to medium-high.
-Cover the pan and let the beans steam until they are tender-crisp.
+Deglaze the bottom of the pan, then briefly saute the green beans in butter.
+Add 2 tablespoons of water, increase the heat to medium-high, cover the pan, and let the beans steam until they are tender-crisp.

-Top with bacon: Remove the lid and stir the green beans to coat them in the sauce.
-Use tongs to remove them to a serving platter.
-Scatter the bacon pieces on top.
-Serve immediately.
+Remove the lid and stir the green beans to coat them in the pan sauce.
+Remove them to a serving platter, scatter the bacon pieces on top, and serve.

 Recipe FAQs

-No. For the best results, I urge you to use fresh green beans in this recipe.
+No. For the best results, use fresh green beans in this recipe.

 Cook them separately from the bacon, and don't overcook them - cook them just until they are tender-crisp.